 Hooked on School Days

-This year’s edition of Hooked on School Days will take place from February 12 to February 16, 2018.
+This year’s edition of Hooked on School Days is taking place from February 17 to 21, 2020.
 This campaign aims to remind students, parents, people working in the education system, employers and regional stakeholders that they are all indispensable and have a role to play to encourage students to stay in school.

-This year, the Hooked on School Days campaign is taking place under the theme Your actions, a + in their success.
+This year, the Hooked on School Days campaign is taking place under the theme Our actions, a + in their success!.

 This year’s theme illustrates the power of the many small actions within anyone’s reach that can really contribute to a young person’s success, from birth to adulthood.
 Everyone can do something that turns into a “+” for young people to stay in school and achieve educational success during the different stages of their lives.